The Importance of Structure

 Dan 12:7-11 – “7I heard the man dressed in linen, who was above the waters of the river, as he raised his right hand and his left toward heaven, and swore by Him who lives forever that it would be for a time, times, and half a time; and as soon as they finish shattering the power of the holy people, all these events will be completed.
 8As for me, I heard but could not understand; so I said, “My lord, what will be the outcome of these events?”
 9He said, “Go your way, Daniel, for these words are concealed and sealed up until the end time.
 10“Many will be purged, purified and refined, but the wicked will act wickedly; and none of the wicked will understand, but those who have insight will understand.
 11“From the time that the regular sacrifice is abolished and the abomination of desolation is set up, there will be 1,290 days.”

-Somewhat surprisingly, Daniel says that the amount of time going forward from this abomination is 1290 days.
-This is surprising because 3 1/2 Biblical years would normally be calculated as 1260 days (3.5 x 360), and this 1260-day figure is mentioned twice in Revelation (Rev 11:3, Rev 12:6).
-What this means is that the period called time, times, and half a time includes an additional Biblical month (30 days).
-The completion of all these events mentioned in Dan 12:7 must include all the things described in Daniel 7, which includes:
+Somewhat surprisingly, Daniel 12 goes on to say that the length of time following this abomination is 1290 days.
+This is surprising because 3 1/2 biblical years would most simply be calculated as 1260 days (3.5 x 360), and a 1260-day period is mentioned twice in Revelation (Rev 11:3, Rev 12:6).
+However, Daniel never mentions a period of 1260 days.
+Instead, he states that the time period following the midpoint, which is the same period that he calls “a time, times, and half a time”, is 1290 days.
+This means that this period includes an additional Biblical month (30 days).
+How can this be explained?

-- 1260 days for the reign of the wicked ruler (Dan 7:25).
+- 1260 days (or 42 months) for the reign of the wicked ruler (Dan 7:25, Rev 13:5).

 - 30 days for the destruction of his kingdom and establishing the eternal kingdom (Dan 7:26,27).